NPLPackages/paracraft/script/apps/Aries/Creator/Game/ParacraftFilters.md

   - "worldFileChanged", msg:
   - "GetWorldGeneratorClass", generator, name: get world generator by name filter.
 Use this to add custom world generators
   - "OnClickCreateWorld"
+  - "OnWorldLoaded" when world is successfully loaded
+  - "OnWorldUnloaded" when world is unloaded
 - global:
   - "register_classes_into_sandbox_api", additionalEnv:
   - "desktop_menu", menu_items: